poojarao8/IACS_computes_2019/_notebooks/day4_IO.md

 chatbot()
 ```

     Hi, I'm RUDY!
 What's your name?
-Ford
+Alice

-    Nice to meet you, Ford!
+    Nice to meet you, Alice!